igorw/weblog/_posts/2014-01-08-functional-library-traversal.md

 All of the duplication is gone.
 It is now just one single array that describes the traversal.

-**get-in** is a function takes a associative structure and a list of keys that represent the nested traversal.
+**get-in** is a function that takes an associative structure and a list of keys that represent the nested traversal.
 Optionally, you can provide a default value for non-existent keys, if none is provided it will return `null` in that case.

 <center>
     ![get-in](/img/funlib-traversal/get_in.png)